-Her first book, Paper Cadavers: The Archives of Dictatorship in Guatemala, is forthcoming from Duke University Press.
-It is a historical and ethnographic study of the archives generated by Guatemala's National Police, which were used as tools of state repression during the country's 36-year civil war, were kept hidden from the United Nations-sponsored truth commission charged with investigating crimes against humanity at the conflict's conclusion, were stumbled upon by human rights activists in 2005, and are today being repurposed in the service of historical accounting and postwar reconstruction.
+Her first book, Paper Cadavers: The Archives of Dictatorship in Guatemala, was published by Duke University Press in 2014.
+It is a historical and ethnographic study of the archives generated by Guatemala's National Police, which were used as tools of state repression during the country's 36-year civil war, kept hidden from the United Nations-sponsored truth commission charged with investigating crimes against humanity at the conflict's conclusion, stumbled upon and rescued by justice activists in 2005, and repurposed in the service of historical accounting and postwar reconstruction.
 Paper Cadavers is a broad meditation on how history is produced as social knowledge, on the labour behind transformative social change, and on the stakes of the stories we tell ourselves about the past.

 Position: Assistant Professor of History